Five Ways to Be a Friend to Wild Animals

 Feeding Birds Naturally

-Most people enjoy watching songbirds.
-But when it comes to caring for wild birds, what’s better than bird feeders?
-Native plants!
+Most people enjoy watching songbirds — but when it comes to caring for wild birds, consider swapping out bird feeders for native plants!
 Adding native plants like alder, chamise or California lilac to your yard or garden is a great way to attract birds while encouraging them to feed on natural resources.
-These plants also protect songbirds from predators and prevent the spread of diseases.
+These plants also protect songbirds from other animals and prevent the spread of diseases.